connorturlan/petrol-price-viewer/README.md

 ## Todo

 - [x] add price list for current map view
-- [ ] custom icon for work
+- [x] custom icon for work
 - [x] add welcome splash
-- [ ] add custom icons for different fuel brands
+- [ ] make auth and registration flow nicer
 - [ ] add donation and registration
-- [ ] make auth and registration flow nicer
+- [ ] add custom icons for different fuel brands
 - [ ] allow for users to find petrol on their way to a custom temporary destination
 - [ ] allow filter for all, lowest, and route stations
 - [ ] add routed stations section to the price list